AeloveRim/SpiritOfGrit/docs/Gameplay Guide.md

 The following mods are particularly relevant for mage gameplay :
 - [Mysticism](https://www.nexusmods.com/skyrimspecialedition/mods/27839) reworks the vanilla spells.
-- The [Apocalyse](https://www.nexusmods.com/skyrimspecialedition/mods/1090) adds a lot of new spells and [Balance adjustments for Apocalypse](https://www.nexusmods.com/skyrimspecialedition/mods/104987) keeps them sane.
+- [Apocalyse](https://www.nexusmods.com/skyrimspecialedition/mods/1090) adds a lot of new spells and [Balance adjustments for Apocalypse](https://www.nexusmods.com/skyrimspecialedition/mods/104987) keeps them sane.
 - [Abyss](https://www.nexusmods.com/skyrimspecialedition/mods/83329) and [Arcane](https://www.nexusmods.com/skyrimspecialedition/mods/91602) spell mods from Darenii
 - [Thaumaturgy](https://www.nexusmods.com/skyrimspecialedition/mods/57138) rebalances enchanted items
 - The [Spellsiphon](https://www.nexusmods.com/skyrimspecialedition/mods/26627) magic system is available, but not immediately.
 To unlock it, use the Arcane Manual in your inventory, you will need at least 25 Restoration and either 20 Destruction or 20 Conjuration.